Hiring globally? Why Spain should be at the top of your list

 Set up an entity in Spain

 One possibility is to set up a legal entity in the country.
 With this option, your company retains full control of employment contracts, running payroll, providing benefits, and more.
 However, setting up an entity can be quite expensive, to the tune of tens of thousands of dollars, and require you to navigate various local bureaucratic challenges.
-You’ll need to become thoroughly familiar with Spanish labor laws and tax regulations, as well as hire lawyers, accountants, and benefits providers to make sure things are done in compliance with local laws.
-This level of effort and investment upfront isn’t usually worthwhile if you’re only going to be hiring a few employees in Spain.
+You'll need to become thoroughly familiar with Spanish labor laws and tax regulations—for instance, knowing that an employee with multiple fixed-term contracts can become a permanent employee after 24 months of work within a 30-month period—as well as hire lawyers, accountants, and benefits providers to make sure things are done in compliance with local laws.
+This level of effort and investment upfront isn't usually worthwhile if you're only going to be hiring a few employees in Spain.

 Use an EOR or PEO